Calgary Cowboys: Calgary

 Calgary went on to defeat the Nordiques, who had finished 18-points ahead of Calgary in the regular season, but were defeated by the Winnipeg Jets in the second round.
 The team never really captured the attention of Calgarians, as fewer than 5,000 fans, on average, attended playoff games against the Jets.

 During the 1976–77 season, attendance fell to below 4,500 per game.
 Rumours abounded that the franchise would move again, to Ottawa, though it completed the season in Calgary.
 Team owner, Jim Pattison, attempted to keep the Cowboys afloat in 1977–78, with the ultimate hope of being a part of the expected amalgamation with the National Hockey League.
 During preliminary discussions between the two leagues, it was proposed that six WHA teams merge into the NHL.
 However, the Corral's capacity was barely half of the NHL's then-minimum capacity of 12,500 seats.
 When the NHL made it clear it had no interest in a team playing out of the Corral even as a temporary facility, it was expected that Pattison would request a two-year leave of absence in the hopes of building a new arena.
 The NHL voted down the 1977 merger plan, while only 2,000 fans purchased season tickets for the 1977–78 season.
 With no imminent hope for a new arena, Pattison chose to fold the franchise on August 18, 1977.

 Calgary had to wait only three years for the NHL to arrive, however.
 The Atlanta Flames relocated to the city in 1980–81 as the Calgary Flames.
 The move came after the WHA had finally merged with the NHL, with its three remaining Canadian teams all surviving to join the NHL.
-More importantly, serious plans were in the works by then for a new NHL-sized arena.
+More importantly, by 1980 a strong and ultimately successful bid to host the 1988 Winter Olympics had been submitted to the International Olympic Committee, and as part of this bid serious plans were in the works for a new NHL-sized arena.
 With the promise of a new home, the NHL allowed the move.
 The Flames played in the Corral as a temporary home until moving into the Saddledome in 1983.

 The last active player from the Cowboys was Warren Miller who retired during the 1982-83 NHL season.
 The last active former Cowboy was George Pesut who played in Germany until 1994.